zachmccray/zachmccray.github.io/coursework.md

 *In Progress Fall 2021*

-## EECS645: Computer Architecture
-The structure, design, analysis, and evaluation of computer processors and systems.
-The design of instruction sets.
-Principles and techniques of parallelism at the data transfer (memory hierarchy), data processing (pipelines), and concurrent instruction execution.

-*In Progress Fall 2021*

 ## MATH510: Introduction to the Theory of Computing
 Finite state automata and regular expressions.
 Context-free grammars and pushdown automata.
 Turing machines.
 Models of computable functions and undecidable problems.
 The course emphasis is on the theory of computability, especially on showing limits of computation.